 Originally, the school was staffed by members of the Marist Fathers, priests from the Syracuse Diocese, sisters of Saint Joseph of Carondelet, and by lay teachers.
 Today, the school is governed by a Board of Trustees comprised of community leaders, alumni, clergy, and parents.
 The Board of Trustees, administration, faculty, staff, and coaches are dedicated to carrying out the school’s mission by providing a rigorous, high-quality, Catholic educational experience.

 Initially built to educate students in grades 9-12, the school presently serves the needs of students in grades 7-12.
 Historically, Bishop Grimes has educated students from nearly every public school district in Onondaga County and every Catholic parish in Central New York.
 Today, Bishop Grimes also serves students in Oswego Country.
 Students come from numerous cultural and religious traditions, and the school welcomes students from countries around the world.
-Current and past students have come from Egypt, Guatemala, Philippines, Thailand, Greece, Congo, Italy, Canada, Korea, France, Bahrain, South Korea, the Gambia, Sudan, Vietnam, India, Japan, Pakistan, China, and Poland.
+Current and past students have come from Egypt, Guatemala, Philippines, Thailand, Greece, Congo, Italy, Canada, Korea, France, Bahrain, Russia, the Netherlands, South Korea, the Gambia, Sudan, Vietnam, India, Japan, Pakistan, China, and Poland.

 In 2005, Bishop Grimes was recognized as one of the Top 50 Catholic High Schools in the USA by the Cardinal Newman Society based on excellence in academics, Catholic identity, and civic education.